MathewKing/mcp2210-linux/README.md

 If you have your kernel sources installed and all is right with the world, building and installing (with a default configuration) is as simple as:

 ```
-make all && make install
+make all && make modules_install
 ```

 To explicitly say where your sources are, use: